home | what's new | other sitescontact | about

 True mate: A companion to the materialist is hardly more than pleasure-source; an asset on the balance sheet, a property interest, employed to “make me happy.”
 The more detached one becomes from spiritual reality, the more one will attempt to sedate oneself, will escape from his despair with bromides, will compensate for a “hole in the heart” by rabid quest for sensual pleasure, mere bio-stimulation; further, the more depersonalized will become the mate in this Machiavellian process.
 This mere bed-mate, this flesh-mate - not soul-mate - is chosen for “perfect resume” traits in a mercenary “hiring process” to serve private interests, with little to no desire for mind-to-mind union.

 Prayer: If one is consumed by fevered and dark images of “not enough,” then, of course, prayer will devolve to little more than peddling techniques to get what one wants from deity.
 This latter entity is imagined to be lofty, out-of-touch, impassive; as such, prayer becomes a “pot-banging, drum-beating” exercise to awaken the uncaring god.
-Much speaking, much pleading, much importuning is deemed to be effective to awaken this sleeping god.
+Much speaking, pleading, importuning is deemed to be effective to get the attention of this sleeping god.
 However, all of this sacrilegious lobbying effort means for nothing, and will avail nothing.

 We could go on in our iconoclasm; indeed, a failure to access or recognize the “inner life” will impinge upon – not just “the five” but -- every aspect of thought and action.
 It colors everything that one does, plans, or imagines.